denisvasilik/binalyzer/docs/installation.rst

 Dependencies
 ------------

 Binalyzer depends on `ANTLR 4 runtime for Python 3`_.
-It is used for parsing templates.
+It is used for parsing text based template descriptions.
+For its template tree mechanism, Binalyzer uses the `Any Python Tree Data`_ library.

 .. _ANTLR 4 runtime for Python 3: https://pypi.org/project/antlr4-python3-runtime/
+.. _Any Python Tree Data: https://pypi.org/project/anytree/

 Install using PIP
 -----------------